Merophp/router/README.md

 Via composer:

 <code>
-composer install merophp/router
+composer require merophp/router
 </code>

 ## Basic Usage

 Route definitions will be stored in route collectors.
 The route providers job is to provide routes by a requested HTTP method from its route collection.
-The router get the routes from a provider and look for a matching route.
+The router gets the routes from a provider and look for a matching route.
 He also executes route handlers.

 <pre><code>require_once 'vendor/autoload.php';